 Figure 2.
 The traffic data for the traffic time prediction

-Wu, Ho, and Lee [3] first utilized Support Vector Regression (SVR) model in travel time prediction.
-Their result shows SVR model outperformed the traditional statistical method.
-Innamaa [4], Oh and Park [5], and Li and Chen [6] all performed the similar experiment with neural network model to predict travel time, the results being more precise and the execution time more shorter.
-However, the neural network model is regarded as a black box; no influence factors or rules are exposed.
-Qiao, Haghani, and Hamedi [7] considered weather factors and use K nearest neighbor model to predict the travel time; obviously, it is reasonable to adopt the weather factor in the prediction, in addition to the data collected from ETC system.
-Recently, Zhang & Haghani [8] and Li & Bai [9] use Gradient Boosting Regression Tree (GBRT) for predicting travel time.
-Unlike the black-box method, like neural network, GBRT have the explanation ability to show the importance and its effects each feature has.

-These literatures discussed how to use different methods to predict the travel time.
-But the traffic system is complex and the traffic flow may be affected by many factors, like the bad weather, holidays, and accidents.
-Travel time prediction model should incorporate these factors in order to provide accurate predictions [10].
-In this paper, we designed a double-features approach (called DF-approach hereafter), which considers two main features, namely, current traffic and current weather features.
-Compared to the traditional ones, DF approach adopted four models, namely, SVR, neural-network, GBRT, and K-nearest-neighbor, in a time.
-Since of the limitation of each model and their precisions being varied for different data distribution, DF approach trains four models with the historical data, and finally selects the best one that has the highest precision.
-This paper adopted two precision criterion, namely, root mean squared error (RMSE) and mean absolute percentage error (MAPE), which have been widely used for evaluating the precision of the prediction model [6, 9, 11].
-To demonstrate the effectiveness of the proposed approach, we conducted many experiments with KDDCup 2017’s traffic-flow prediction dataset.
-The results show that the proposed method outperforms all the other methods in most conditions.

-2. Material and Method
+2. Material

 2.1.
 Collected traffic data set and its preprocessing

 Since of the advance of internet of things, the data collection is easier than ever.
 In most countries, they incorporate ETC to reduce the workload of tollgates.
 The incorporation of ETC can also provide the information about the route of a vehicle along with its entry to the highway, the intersection and its exit from the highway.
 Figure 3 shows the road network topology in a target area.
 Figure 3(a) is a bird-eyes view for an area, where we can see the in-flow and out-flow of the vehicles from their entries from intersections, their travelling routes across tollgates, and their exit from intersections.
 In fact, the ETC is tracing the vehicle in links (or segments), each of which is around 100 meters.
 Figure 3(b) is the route of a vehicle, which is composed by several links along the route from intersection A to tollgate 1.